keu/docs/software/houston-api.md

 ### Create a service account

 You can create Deployment and Workspace-level accounts in the Software UI as described in [Deploy to Astronomer via CI/CD](ci-cd.md).
-Alternatively, you can create platform-level service accounts programatically via the Houston API.
+Alternatively, you can create platform-level service accounts programmatically via the Houston API.
 To create a service account via the Houston API, run the following in your GraphQL Playground:

 ```graphql
 mutation CreateSystemServiceAccount {